 IsraWEA has fiercely opposed such quota diversions, especially now since “the regulations from the government that would allow the implementation of wind energy are just about to be concluded,” said Hareli.

 IsraWEA also objects the argument that wind power is more costly than solar PV.
 Obviously, Hareli explained, there are different support schemes (Israel for example applies net-metering provisions for small installations), so comparison is not clear cut.
 But as a general rule, the electricity tariff allocated to large wind power plants is lower than those of the utility solar PV plants, he added.
 Israel has set a target of 800 MW of large wind turbines for 2020 at a FIT of 0.53NIS (US$0.151), which is reduced to 0.49 NIS (US$0.14) from 2014.
 It has also allocated 30 MW of small wind (up to 50 kW) with a higher FIT.
-For comparison, solar FIT numbers are below:

-Diverting renewable energy quotas must be approved by the government and “like last attempts, we believe this one will also be rejected by one of the ministers” said Hareli.
+Nevertheless, diverting renewable energy quotas must be approved by the government and “like last attempts, we believe this one will also be rejected by one of the ministers” said Hareli.

 Solar Power Gears Up